Ogweno/paper-yadkin-swat-study/README.md

 See the R scripts in this repository as well as the associated *Science of the Total Environment* journal article for a full description of the methods used to collect and analyze these data.

 **Instrument- or software-specific information needed to interpret the data:**<br>
-R (open-source, [https://www.r-project.org/](https://www.r-project.org/)) is needed to run .R files, Microsoft Excel (license required, [https://products.office.com/en-us/excel](https://products.office.com/en-us/excel)) is needed to open .xlsx files, and Matlab (license required, [https://www.mathworks.com/products/matlab.html](https://www.mathworks.com/products/matlab.html)) is needed to open .m files.
+R (open-source, [https://www.r-project.org/](https://www.r-project.org/)) is needed to run .R files, Microsoft Excel (license required, [https://products.office.com/en-us/excel](https://products.office.com/en-us/excel)) is needed to open .xlsx files, and Matlab (license required, [https://www.mathworks.com/products/matlab.html](https://www.mathworks.com/products/matlab.html)) is needed to run .m files.
 Land use and land cover data can be opened using ArcGIS (license required, [desktop.arcgis.com/en/](desktop.arcgis.com/en/)) or QGIS (open-source, [https://qgis.org/en/site/](https://qgis.org/en/site/)).

 **Standards and calibration information, if appropriate:**<br>
 Information on calibrations are included in the 'Raw Data' section of this README file.